Skip to main content

 To make egg-free pancakes, you can also use the basic pancake recipe and replace the eggs with plant-based foods.
 For example, ground flaxseed and chia seeds are suitable as egg substitutes.

 This is because they have the binding properties of eggs.
 So, you can take a tablespoon of each of the seeds and mix them with water.
 Let the seeds swell for about 15 minutes.
-This forms a kind of mucilage, which easily holds together a batter.
+This forms a kind of mucilage, which holds a batter together.

 Cooking starch is also a great egg substitute.
 It can bind and thicken pancake batter.
 One tablespoon of cornstarch mixed with three tablespoons of water is the equivalent of one egg.